realworldocaml/book/en/variants.md

 Let's consider a concrete example of how variants can be useful.
 Almost all terminals support a set of 8 basic colors, and we can represent those colors using a variant.
 Each color is declared as a simple tag, with pipes used to separate the different cases.
+Note that variant tags must be capitalized.

 ```ocaml
 # type basic_color =